Wood processing techniques

 Stolniceni Prăjescu wooden church built in 1733

-The dovetail joint is a corner joint that is not only used on houses.
-It has been used throughout history in furniture construction, for example in cabinet or drawer joints.
-It has very high tensile strength, which explains its preference for joining drawer fronts.
+The dovetail joint is a corner joint that is not only used in houses.
+It has long been used in furniture construction, for example in cabinet or drawer joints.
+It has a very high tensile strength, which explains the preference for drawer front joints.

-There are several ways to make the cuts and joints, and it is also a way to identify the period to which the piece of furniture belongs.
-In all these joints, the wood is cut at the ends in a trapezoidal shape, and the 'teeth' thus formed interlock to form a very durable joint.
+There are several ways of cutting and joining, and it is also a way of identifying the period to which the piece of furniture belongs.
+In all these joints, the wood is cut at the ends in a trapezoidal shape and the 'teeth' thus formed interlock, creating a very durable bond.

 Several such teeth are made at the ends of the pieces to be joined, cutting at various angles.
-The teeth may be joined with or without glue, but nails or screws are never used.
-The joint holds together very well without glue.
+The teeth can be joined with or without adhesive, but nails or screws are never used.
+The joint holds very well without glue.

-• the actual splice - after the pieces of wood have been spliced the ends of the fibre are visible on both sides of the splice;
+• Proper splice - after the pieces of wood have been spliced the ends of the fiber are visible on both sides of the splice;

 swallowtail